 Inputs & Routing

-4 XLRs with 48v phantom power + a stereo 3.5mm jack that can be set to mic (with 3V “plug-in power”) or line.
-So you can use unbalanced binaural mics, all the way up to ambisonics.
-Physical inputs can be freely mapped to different faders and tracks.
+4 XLRs with 48v phantom power + a stereo 3.5mm “aux” jack that can be set to mic (with 3V “plug-in power”) or line.
+So you can use unbalanced binaural mics, all the way up to ambisonics (requires firmware 3.0 or higher).
+Some routing is available: Each of the 4 front-panel fader knobs can be assigned to the matching XLR input, or one of the “aux” input channels, or one of the USB inputs when tethered to a computer as an audio interface.
+(The headphone and USB outputs ar more flexible.
+Each has a matrix so you can arbitrarily select any tracks.)

 The MixPre is smaller than the (cheaper) Zoom F4.
 This causes problems with batteries (see below) but it’s an overall advantage for me, since I usually record in somewhat casual or stealthy situations.
 A larger recorder might not get included in an outing due to space & weight.